-10. Professionalism Observations (Provided by Mentor Teacher) The teacher candidate demonstrates professionalism by atter all field experiences; arriving on time and departing appropria preparing to participate and /or teach; dressing according to b building climate, culture, and expectations; observing confidentiality; a adhering to school and state code of conduct. and manner Demonstrates dependability and reliability; keeps information and conversations confidential ☐ Maintains professional demeanor, behavior, and attire ☐ Demonstrates professional conversations and behaviors with students ☐ Demonstrates ethical conduct Mentor and/or Supervisor Notes Evidence (Provided by Teacher Candidate) Standards adapted from the Teacher Performance Evaluation P. Support Consortium (INTASC).
-Program (TPEP) and the Interstate New Teacher Assessment and Candidate is ready to proceed to Student Teaching Inter nship 🗆 Yes 🗆 No Mark all population groups you worked with during your field experience: ☐ Black or African American ☐ □ Asian ☐ Hispanic ☐ ☐ Asian Subcontinent ☐ Native American or Alaska Native ☐ ☐ Native Hawaiian or Pacific Islander ☐ White/non-Hispanic ☐ ☐ Special Needs Learner □ Other □ ☐ Multilingual Learner 1.
-Briefly describe your experiences working with the studobservations, etc.). dents marked above (small group instruction, large instruction, 2.
-Describe how your mentor provided regular opportunit strategies to align communication with the communication ties for communication with students and families, including on styles or languages of others. · amilies create a shared responsibility for learning.
-During the from various backgrounds to provide input on activities and If you have yet to observe these due to the brief nature o communication and collaboration with families to better of the pre-internship, what will you do to initiate and facilitate support learning goals during the internship?
-University Supervisor Signature Mentor Teacher Signature Date
+10. Professionalism The teacher candidate demonstrates professionalism by att all field experiences; arriving on time and departing appropring preparing to participate and /or teach; dressing according to climate, culture, and expectations; observing confidentiality adhering to school and state code of conduct. riately; attendance o building Organizes time, materials, and lesson plans in a timely Standards adapted from the Teacher Performance Evaluation Support Consortium (INTASC).
+Program (TPEP) and the Interstate New Teacher Assessment and Candidate is ready to proceed to Student Teaching Inte · Mark all population groups you worked with during you r field experience: ☐ Black or African American ☐ Asian ☐ Hispanic ☐ Asian Subcontinent ☐ Native American or Alaska Native ☐ Native Hawaiian or Pacific Islander ☐ White/non-Hispanic ☐ Special Needs Learner □ Other ☐ Multilingual Learner Briefly describe your experiences working with the stoodservations, etc.). udents marked above (small group instruction, large instruction, 2.
+Describe how your mentor provided regular opportur strategies to align communication with the communicat nities for communication with students and families, including tion styles or languages of others.
+I families create a shared responsibility for learning.
+During the es from various backgrounds to provide input on activities and If you have yet to observe these due to the brief nature communication and collaboration with families to bette of the pre-internship, what will you do to initiate and facilitate or support learning goals during the internship?
+University Supervisor Signature Mentor Teacher Signature